jamila22/CV-for-playing-cards/README.md

 # CV-for-playing-cards
-This repository will contain needed data and code for my Computer Vision project of the A.Y 2023/2034
+This repository contains the data and the scripts needed for my Computer Vision project of the A.Y 2023/2024.